-Car auctions are a good place to pick up bargain vehicles.
+Car auctions have a reputation for being places where you can pick up a bargain vehicle.
 You can find ex-government vehicles, as well as used cars from fleet operators and finance companies.
-This guide will help you learn how auctions work and things to be aware of.
+But there are specific rules to buying at auction, as this guide reveals: here's what you need to be aware of.

 You bid on vehicles against other buyers, rather than directly negotiating with the seller.

-Auction cars often don't come with a statutory warranty.
+Auction cars often don't come with a statutory warranty, or a cooling off period.

-It's important that you thoroughly check the vehicle's state, looking at the condition report and service history of the car before buying.
+It's important to thoroughly check the vehicle's state, looking at the condition report and service history of the car before buying.

-Expect to make a down payment.
+Expect to pay a deposit.
 If you've bid successfully, you will generally need to make a deposit payment of about 10% or $500 at the end of the auction.

 Know the market value before you bid.
 This will give you a good idea of the vehicle's price before you start the auction.
-You'll need to research this before time, using sites like Red Book to get an estimate of the vehicle's worth.
+Use sites like Red Book to get an estimate of the vehicle's worth.

 Try before you bid.
 If you're unfamiliar with car auctions, it's a good idea to attend a few before you buy anything, purely as an observer.
 They can be fast-paced and chaotic, so a good understanding of the process can help you keep cool and stay smart under pressure.

 Ask questions.
-If you have any questions or concerns about a vehicle, raise them before the auction, rather than after.
+If you have any questions or concerns about a vehicle, raise them before the auction – there is no chance to ask afterwards.

 Know the competition.
-It can help to know whether you're bidding against dealers or the general public.
-Dealers tend to look for the discounts and usually avoid bidding too high, making it easier to get a bargain.
+Are you bidding against dealers or the general public?
+Dealers tend to look for the discounts and avoid bidding too high, making it easier to get a bargain.

 Make decisions with your head, not your heart.
 It's key that you set yourself a maximum bid limit and don't go beyond it.
 It helps if you can avoid getting too emotionally attached to a car or the situation.
 This way, you can walk away if the car gets too pricey.